tanner742/Blackjack-Computer-Vision-Project/README.md

   Illustrious 18 and Fab 4 deviations
 - Modular architecture separating detection, counting, and strategy logic
 - Interactive HUD displaying game state and recommendations

+The model is trained on the kaggle dataset found at this link https://www.kaggle.com/datasets/hugopaigneau/playing-cards-dataset
+Below is an attatched video of how the finsihed product should perform: